zmlka/atrap/_posts/2013-10-21-dont-call-it-a-comeback.markdown

   basically.
 - Not on Thursdays.
 Currently, it seems that Friday afternoon will be the time to meet, but that might change.
-- No longer in ARCHIP premises.
-After seeing the rather draconian MANUAL - INSTRUCTIONS FOR STUDENTS v0.1 I'm extremely weary of touching anything within the ARCHIP premises or interacting in them in any way, and so we will read and discuss elsewhere.
-Currently the plan is either a cafe or the second floor rest area above ARCHIP.
-For the first session this Friday at 16:15, let's meet in the studios and move form there.
 - Currently looking for a better way to distribute the readings, Dropbox seems too difficult for some.